re-mondes/firefly/README.md

 # FireFly

-FireFly is a simple URL shortener for personal (or not so personal) use.
+FireFly is a simple URL shortener

 # Quick-Start (2 minutes) with Heroku